SPECIAL UNIFORM SITUATIONS

 (e) No badges, insignia, accoutrements, logos/patches or devices of any type will be worn on the left breast pocket.

-(f) Navy certified subdued matching NWU Type II pattern Don’t Tread On Me (DTOM) and Reverse U.S. Flag (Reverse Flag) patches are authorized for wear.
+(f) Navy certified subdued matching NWU Type II pattern Don’t Tread On Me (DTOM) and Reverse U.S. Flag (Reverse Flag) patches are authorized for wear as shoulder patches on the NWU Type II.
 In garrison, per unit commander discretion a non-tactical DTOM and Reverse Flag patch is authorized for wear.
 During tactical deployment training evolutions and tactical operations the tactical DTOM and Reverse Flag patches may be worn when issued by the command and at the unit commanding officer or Task Force Commander discretion.
 Wear DTOM patches on the wearer’s left upper arm pocket flap.
 Wear Reverse Flag patches on the wearer’s right upper arm pocket flap.

-(g) Velcro (hook and loop fastener) attachments during tactical operations: Velcro attached accoutrements are authorized for wear and removal on the NWU Type II at the discretion of the Navy Unit Commander and approval from the Task Force or Joint Task Force Commander during tactical operations.
-Accoutrements include service tape, name tape, command insignia, all identification badges and all breast insignia.
+(g) Velcro (hook and loop fastener) attachments during tactical operations: Velcro attached accoutrements are authorized for wear on the NWU Type II at the discretion of the Navy Unit Commander and approval from the Task Force or Joint Task Force Commander during tactical operations.
+Hook and loop fastener accoutrements include service tape, name tape, command insignia, all identification badges and all breast insignia.